 Upon returning to the classroom, the line leader is expected to stop at the door and the line stops behind him.
 This step is important because it give the teacher time to catch up and prevents students from being out of her line of sight.
 You never want students to be unattended in the classroom.

-If my class received a compliment from another adult in the building for how well the line is working together, I added a link to our Classroom Teamwork Chain.
+If my class received a compliment from another adult in the building for how well the line is working together, I added a link to our Classroom Teamwork Chain, which is available individually or as part of my Classroom Management Bundle.

-Before we leave the classroom I always selected a “secret walker.”
+Before we leave the classroom, I always selected a “secret walker”.
 I told them I would be paying extra close attention to that friend as we progressed to our destination.
 I made sure he faced forward, walked quietly, and kept his hands by his side.
 When we got to the destination I revealed the name of the secret walker.
-However, I only told the class who it was if the secret walker met all of the expectations for the entire walk.
+However, I only told the class who it was if the secret walker met all the expectations for the entire walk.
 The kids loved this and it was highly effective.
-Instead of having to single out a child to say, “turn around” or “remember to be silent in the hallway” I simply said to the entire class, “I’m checking to see if my secret walker is (facing forward, ready to walk, walking quietly, etc).”
+Instead of having to single out a child to say, “turn around” or “remember to be silent in the hallway” I simply said to the entire class, “I’m checking to see if my secret walker is a) facing forward, b) ready to walk, or c) walking quietly”.

-If I was using a clip chart as a behavior system, I let the secret walker “clip up.”
+If I was using a clip chart as a behavior system, I let the secret walker “clip up”.
 I also gave the child a certificate for the secret walker to bring home to show his or her family.
 I gave them the entire width of the paper which includes a certificate to take home and a raffle ticket.
 They wrote their name on the ticket, cut the slip on the dotted line and deposited it into a container.
-I drew a name from the container when I needed a student or students for special tasks (i.e. helping the kindergarten class in the computer lab).
+I drew a name from the container when I needed a student or students for special tasks.
+An example is helping the kindergarten class in the computer lab.